aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

    An end-to-end network slice, such as a 5G network slice {{TS.28.530-3GPP}} may span multiple technological and administrative domains.
 According to
-{{?I-D.ietf-teas-ietf-network-slice-definition}}, IETF network slice provides the required connectivity between different entities of an end-to-end network slice, with a specific commitment.
+{{?I-D.ietf-teas-ietf-network-slices}}, IETF network slice provides the required connectivity between different entities of an end-to-end network slice, with a specific commitment.
 An IETF network slice may be composed of network slices from underlying network domains that include